LizzyonGit/court_love/TESTING.md

 Related to this, also when an order is created via the webhook, the lesson remains in the cart.
 This means that a user can book it again, even if it is not allowed to book the same lesson more than once.
 But the user does get the order confirmation email, so it is unlikely someone would try to book it again and pay again.

 ##### No reset of places_left when webhook deletes order
 There is another unfixed issue which is when something goes wrong when creating an order via a webhook, and the order is deleted after an updated lesson with a new **Places left** value is saved, this would not be reversed.
 The reason for this is that I can not test this situation at this point, so I would rather not add any code that could break the webhook flow.
+Potentially, the lesson could still have places left then even if the field is set to 0, so site admins may need to double check lessons that have 0 places left, and manually change that value if needed.

 ##### Button after dismissing the Delete modal
 The red **Delete** button on each lesson card remains in the focused colour after closing down the modal it triggers (when you do not delete the lesson).
 While this is good for when you use keys to navigate, when you use a mouse or touchscreen, this looks a bit odd.
 I have found posts about this and possible solutions, but the behaviour is intentional for accessibility reasons (I found the implementation [here](https://github.com/twbs/bootstrap/issues/12364)).
 Also, since it is only visible for site admins, I am leaving this unfixed.

 ##### Phone number field validation
 Fields for phone numbers (**My profile**, **Checkout**) are of the type CharField, therefore also letters will be accepted.
 This is based on Boutique Ado.
 I checked Slack and found that this was intentional because there was no built in phone number field for validation [post](https://code-institute-room.slack.com/archives/C7HS3U3AP/p1596366800324200?thread_ts=1596314290.315400&cid=C7HS3U3AP).
 My project has the same for the MVP.
 It is now up to the user to fill in the correct phone number so they can be contacted by phone, otherwise it's only possible to be contacted via email.

+##### Long order number
+Currently, I display only part of the order numbers and you have to hover over it to check the whole number.
+For mobiles and tables, this is not good.
+I initially had a smaller font but since these order numbers are very large, I opted for the truncate solution instead to make sure it never gets too long.
+Users can still see their order number in their email, so for now, I did not look for another solution to this.